-The Areté Trust has a Board of Trustees which is responsible for the strategic direction of the Trust.
+The Arete Trust has a Board of Trustees which is responsible for the strategic direction of the Trust.
 Each academy has its own Local Governing Body (LGB) which reports to the Board.

 The information on governance included here supplements that described in the Report of the Trustees and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met six times during the year.
+The Board of Trustees has formally met four times during the year.
+Meetings scheduled for the period March to July were cancelled due to closure of the schools as a result of COVID-19.
+Communication continued via email and telephone.
 Attendance at meetings of the Board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

-Mrs J Brooke (Chair) 6 6
+Mrs J Brooke (Chair) 4 4

-Mrs S J Pritchard (CEO and Accounting Officer) 6 6
+Mrs S J Pritchard (CEO and Accounting Officer) 4 4

-Mr R C Chapman 5 6
+Mr R C Chapman 4 4

-Mr D W Smith 5 6
+Mr D W Smith 4 4

-Mr G King 1 6